An Artificial Intelligence Based Multi-Epitope Vaccine for COVID-19 (SARS-CoV-2 Virus)

 Our approach is to train the DeepVaxAI system by observing the human behavior of the workflow and parameter optimization, to better automate the end-to-end vaccine design processes.
 The main workflow includes epitope predictions (HTL, CTL, IFN-γ and B cell epitopes) from the chosen protein sequences; vaccine construction and its quality check.
 Molecular Docking with immune cell receptor, followed by molecular dynamics simulation (MDS) to check vaccine’s stability.
-Lastly, codon adaptation and immune simulation to understand how the vaccine acquires an immune response.
+In addition, codon adaptation and immune simulation are used to understand how the vaccine acquires an immune response.

 Vaccine Linkers and Adjuvants

-We analysed various competitive candidate vaccines to fight against COVID viruses.
+We analyzed various competitive candidate vaccines to fight against COVID viruses.
 Finally, we selected the vaccine construct consisted of 563 amino acid residues derived from different peptide sequences.
 The immunogenic epitopes were united with the help of linkers; B-cell (KK linkers), CTL (AAY linkers), HTL (GPGPG linkers), and IFN-γ (GPGPG linkers).
 To enhance vaccine immunogenicity adjuvant was added to the N-terminal of the vaccine with the aid of the EAAAK linker.
-We analysed human β-defensin-2 (hBD-2), human β-defensin-3 (hBD-3) and Matrix-M1 as adjuvants to enhance the immunogenic response.
+We analyzed human β-defensin-2 (hBD-2), human β-defensin-3 (hBD-3) and Matrix-M1 as adjuvants to enhance the immunogenic response.

-We disused the system architecture, tools and techniques of the Deep-AI based vaccine design system.
+In conclusion, we disused the system architecture, tools and techniques of the Deep-AI based vaccine design system.
 The system constructed a 563 amino acid based vaccine for COVID viruses.
 But there are still many obstacles to overcome.
 Manual interventions and checks are required in many places.
 Special care must be taken for final vaccine selection.
 For example, spike protein-based SARS vaccine often induce harmful immune responses that cause liver damages.
 We want the system to take care every possibility to provide the highest level of human safety.